 This is what it looked like before …

 … and this is what it looks like now ….

 Second step: Overwrite the theme on your file system

 So far, we have temporarily changed the theme.
 If you reopen RStudio, everything is gone.
 This can be handy if you just want to play around.
 However, we want to make things permanent, which is our next step.

 As I have already mentioned, an editor theme in RStudio essentially is a css file lying somewhere on your computer, so all R themes can be accessed through your file system.
 Simply navigate on the program folder with your finder, right-click on the RStudio logo and click on “show package content” (or something similar to that; sorry, my system language is German ;)).

 You should now find yourself in the directory Contents.
 Next, navigate to the css files as shown below

 If you change the file corresponding to the dawn theme (97D3C…9C49C5.cache.css), you will have permanently changed that theme.

 Customizing RStudio themes requires some little tricks, but it is definitely doable.
 Please keep in mind that any changes you make when inspecting the editor theme will only be temporary.
 To make changes permanent, take a look at what theme you want to overwrite, search its corresponding css file name, and enter your changes there.

-If you like the Atom theme "One Dark" and you would like to have it as a RStudio theme, you can find it on my GitHub account.
-Simply rename it to the css file you want to replace and put it in RStudio's theme folder.
+If you like the Atom theme “One Dark” and you would like to have it as an RStudio theme, you can find it on my GitHub account.
+Simply rename it to the css file you want to replace and put it in RStudio’s theme folder.
 As a little teaser: this is what it looks like: